hselasky/qaudiosonar/README.md

 # Features

-- can generate test signal and measure loopback time
+- can generate test signal and measure signal delay time
 - can analyze input audio by frequency
 - can decode tones into nearest 12-scale score
 - can be used to tune musical instruments, guitar, piano and so on.

 # Source code for programmers

-If you are using FreeBSD there is a port in /usr/ports/audio/qaudiosonar that allows you to easily install this program.
+If you are using FreeBSD there is a port at /usr/ports/audio/qaudiosonar allowing you to easily install this program.
 Here is a quick howto compile the software for other systems, like Linux: